janklab/MatlabProjectTemplate-gh-pages/docs/Windows.md

 title: Using on Windows
 ---

 MatlabProjectTemplate mostly works out of the box on Windows.
-But some of its features don't, because base Windows lacks the Unix development tools
+But some of its features don't, because base Windows lacks the Unix development tools that some of the build steps use.

 ## Building and previewing documentation